Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

 \subsubsection{Attention weights}

+Attention weight is a weighted sum score of input representation in intermediate layers of neural networks \cite{bahdanau2014neural}.
 Extracting attention weights for inputs to provide local interpretations for predictions is commonly used among models that utilise attention mechanisms.
-Attention is a weighted sum of input representation in intermediate layers of neural networks \cite{bahdanau2014neural}.
-For NLP tasks with only textual inputs, tokens with higher attention weights are considered as important contributing features, and attention weights have been examined for explainability in sentiment analysis \citep{luo2018beyond,mao2019aspect,wang2018aspect}, question answering \citep{tu2020select,shen2018knowledge,sydorova2019interpretable}, and neural machine translation \citep{bahdanau2014neural,luong2015effective}.
-In tasks with both visual and textual inputs, such as Visual Question Answering (VQA)~\cite{lu2016hierarchical,yang2016stacked,yu2019deep} and image captioning~\cite{xu2015show,anderson2018bottom}, attention weights are extracted from both inputs to identify the contributing features from both images and texts, and the consistency between attended visual regions and tokens can be examined.
-In recent years, different attention mechanisms have also been proposed, including the self-attention mechanism \cite{vaswani2017attention} and the co-attention mechanism for multi-modal inputs \cite{yu2019deep}.
+For NLP tasks with only textual inputs, tokens with higher attention weights are considered to have more impact on the outputs during the neural network training and are, therefore, regarded as the more important features.
+Attention weights have been used for explainability in sentiment analysis \citep{luo2018beyond,mao2019aspect,wang2018aspect}, question answering \citep{tu2020select,shen2018knowledge,sydorova2019interpretable}, and neural machine translation \citep{bahdanau2014neural,luong2015effective}.
+In tasks with both visual and textual inputs, such as Visual Question Answering (VQA)~\cite{lu2016hierarchical,yang2016stacked,yu2019deep,ding2023vqa,cao2023scenegate} and image captioning~\cite{xu2015show,anderson2018bottom,han-etal-2020-victr}, attention weights are extracted from both images and questions to identify the contributing features from both modalities.
+In the case of such multi-modal tasks, it is also important to boost the consistency between the attended image regions and sentence tokens for a plausible explanation.
+In recent years, different attention mechanisms have been proposed, including the self-attention mechanism \cite{vaswani2017attention} and the co-attention mechanism for multi-modal inputs \cite{yu2019deep}, aiming for better attention weights calculation that genuinely reflects the contributing factors to the final prediction.

-Though attention mechanisms have proved its effectiveness in performance increment in different tasks and have been used as the indicators of important features to explain the model's prediction results, there have always been debates arguing about the faithfulness of attention weights as the interpretation for neural networks.
+Though attention mechanisms have proved their effectiveness in performance increment in different tasks and have been used as the indicators of important features to explain the model's prediction results, there have always been debates arguing about the faithfulness of attention weights as the interpretation for neural networks.